IndEcol/country_converter/README.rst

 Refining and Extending
 ^^^^^^^^^^^^^^^^^^^^^^

-The underlying raw data is a tab-separated file (country_data.txt) which is read into a pandas dataframe (available as attribute .data in the main class).
+The underlying raw data is a tab-separated file (country_data.tsv) which is read into a pandas dataframe (available as attribute .data in the main class).
 Any column added to this dataframe can be used for all conversions.
 The datafile is utf-8 encoded.

 The included regular expressions were tested against names commonly found in various databases.
 In case the expression need to be updated rerun all tests (using the py.test_ package).